top of page

 But it turns out, Pooh wasn’t there just for a friendly visit.
 He had something on his mind.
 Specifically, he was worried about his friend Eeyore, who as we all know, is no stranger to the dark clouds of depression.
 Pooh told me how he wanted to help Eeyore but didn't want to come off as bossy or telling him what to do — because let's face it, nobody likes to be bossed around, not even a gloomy donkey!

 That’s when I shared a bit of my own story.
-I opened up to Pooh about my struggles with Bipolar, Alcoholism, Anxiety Disorders, and PTSD.
+I opened up to Pooh about my 20 year struggle with Bipolar, Alcoholism, Anxiety Disorders, and PTSD.
 I explained how not taking care of my mental health led me to feel powerless, ultimately resulting in a dark moment where I attempted to end my life.
 Pooh, ever the understanding listener, nodded slowly, realizing the gravity of what I was sharing.

 Powerful Result 1: Offering Hope Through Empathy